gmsas95/gmsas95/README.md

 - Ship in **hours, not weeks** — quality is someone else's problem (jk, it's fine)
 - **MCP everything** — you get an MCP server, you get an MCP server
 - Edge over everything — why have one server when you can have 300?

 ---

-## 🎯 Current Focus

-- Building governed AI-agent access to Meta Ads
-- Developing reusable marketing skills for autonomous agents
-- Exploring Marketing Engineering as a discipline
-- Designing agent workflows that learn from campaign outcomes
-- Building Blytz as the execution layer for AI-driven marketing

----